radiome-lab/radiome/docs/Usage.md

   --working_dir WORKING_DIR
                         The local directory where temporary file and logs reside.
 If not set,the output dir will be used.
-If the output dir is an S3 bucket,you must provide a local directory.
+If the output dir is an S3 bucket,you must provide a local path or a temporary directory will be created.
   --participant_label [PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
                         The label of the participant that should be analyzed.
 The label corresponds to sub-<participant_label> from the BIDS spec (so it does